kigster/ruby-exercises/currency-exchange/README.md

 Here we are given some number of Currency ticker pairs and their corresponding exchange rate.

-Not all tickers are mapped to every other ticker, so we have to figure out how to walk the graph and populate it for each ticker.
+Not all tickers exchange directly to every other ticker, so we have to figure out how to make several exchanges to convert X to Y. This requires walking the graph and populating it for each ticker to ticker combination.

-For instance:
+While we are using a simplified algorithm here, without choosing the most optimal path, much more sophisticated algorithms exist.

+## Optimized Algorithms

+In reality, this currency conversion problem has several mathematically correct solutions, one of which can be read on the [Currency Arbitrage using Bellman Ford Algorithm](https://medium.com/@anilpai/currency-arbitrage-using-bellman-ford-algorithm-8938dcea56ea) blog post.

+For more in-depth information, please see [this Stack Overflow Question — An algorithm for arbitrage in currency exchange](https://math.stackexchange.com/questions/94414/an-algorithm-for-arbitrage-in-currency-exchange).

+## Concrete Example

+Let's assume we are dealing with three currencies: US, Australian and Canadian dollar, but we are given only two exchange rates: from USD to CAN and from CAN to AUS:

 ```ruby
 exchange_rates = {